lowercasename/gathio/FEDERATION.md

 * `Delete/Event`: a `Delete` activity containing an `Event` in the `object` field
 * `Undo/Follow`: an `Undo` activity containing a `Follow` in the `object` field

+When the word "broadcast" is used in this document, it means to send an Activity to individual inbox of each of the followers of a given Actor.

 This document has three main sections:

 * __Federation philosophy__ lays out the general model of how this is intended to federate
 * __Inbox behavior__ lists every incoming ActivityPub activity that the server recognizes, and tells you what it does in response to that activity, including any other ActivityPub activities it sends back out.
 * __Activities triggered from the web app__ tells you what circumstances on the web application cause the server to emit ActivityPub activities.
 (For example, when an event is updated via the web application, it lets all the ActivityPub followers know that the event has been updated.)

+Please note: there is an unfortunate collision between the English language and the ActivityPub spec that can make this document confusing.
+When this document uses the word 'event' with a lowercase-e and not in monospace, it refers to the thing that is being tracked in gathio: events that are being organized.
+When this document uses the word `Event` with a capital E and in monospace, it refers to the [`Event` object defined in the ActivityStreams Vocabulary spec](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-event).

 ## Federation philosophy

 The first-class Actor in gathio is an event.
 So every time an event organizer creates a page for a new event, there is a new, followable Actor on the fediverse.
 The idea is that humans want to follow events and get updates on important changes to the events.

 This differs from other ActivityPub-compatible software I've seen, which considers _people_ first class, and you follow an Actor representing a person and then you get updates on all their events.
 I think that is silly, and I like my model better.
+From my perspective, the accounts of _people_ should live on people-focused services like Mastodon/Pleroma/Friendica/etc. This service is for events, and thus events are its first-class Actor.

 Also, gathio prides itself on deleting ALL data related to an event 7 days after the event is over.
 So we don't retain old messages once an event is deleted, and events are meant to be represented by Actors that only exist for the duration of the event plus 7 days.
 This is handled via thorough `Delete` messaging.

+The point of federating this is so that people can simply follow an event and get all the updates they care about, and even RSVP to and comment on the event directly from their ActivityPub client.
+This is all without signing up or anything on gathio.

 ## Inbox behavior